 From the Canon Precentor: Masks and Trust

-– If you or someone in your household has been exposed to someone who had COVID-19, are awaiting COVID-19 test results, and/or simply aren’t feeling well, please stay home and join our worship offerings online.
+– If you or someone in your household has been exposed to someone who had COVID-19, is awaiting COVID-19 test results, and/or simply isn’t feeling well, please stay home and join our worship offerings online.

 Regarding Monday – Friday/Weekdays

 – Everyone onsite at any time at the cathedral should still have a mask with them and wear their masks upon first entering the building.
 As Canon Greer mentions in his note above, a simple way to navigate if the people you are around are comfortable with you removing your mask, so long as you are fully vaccinated, is to ask them.
-We are feeling so much hope with this new news from the CDC, all while recognizing that some people may not be able to get vaccinated or may have other concerns, and so we will continue to be sensitive, kind, and cautious
+As news from the CDC and other sources evolves, we recognize that some people may not be able to get vaccinated or may have kids or family members that cannot be vaccinated, and so we will continue to be sensitive, kind, and cautious.

 Thank you for your understanding and support, and we thank you for staying home if you are or if someone in your household is not feeling well or may have been exposed to someone with COVID-19.

-All our policies are in-line with the policies of the Office of the Bishop, the City of Denver, the State of Colorado, the Colorado Department of Public Health & Environment (CDPHE), and the Centers for Disease Control (CDC).
+All our policies are in-line with the policies of the Office of the Bishop and the Centers for Disease Control (CDC).

 We will continue to update this policy as more information is released on COVID-19 and the vaccine.